 - Improving the quality of life of pets diagnosed with cancer

-Where should I get it from, and how much does it cost?
+Where to buy CBD oil for dogs in Australia, and how much does it cost?

 As the medicinal benefits and use of cannabis become more widely understood and accepted, now is the perfect time to open up the conversation with your vet.
 Education and awareness are the first steps to normalising the use of this miraculous plant for your furry friend.

-With that being said, if you are educated on the correct dosage and type of product required for your dog’s condition, it certainly is possible to access black market CBD oil.
+With that being said, if you are educated on the correct dosage and type of product required for your dog’s condition, we’ve found you can buy quality CBD oil online.

 A FEW THINGS TO CONSIDER IF PURCHASING WITHOUT A PRESCRIPTION: